-- Today marks one year since a gunman murdered twenty-three Hispanic people at a Walmart in El Paso, one of two mass shootings in the space of a few hours.
+- Today marks one year since a gunman murdered twenty-three people, the vast majority of them Hispanic, at a Walmart in El Paso, one of two mass shootings in the space of a few hours.
 (The other was in Dayton, Ohio.)
 Yesterday, the El Paso Times published a special section on the massacre, including reflections from 911 call-center staff, trauma surgeons, and a Mexican family that is still struggling.
 “It feels like we’re in a nightmare,” the family said.

 - On Friday, News Corp revealed that James Murdoch, son of Rupert, has resigned from its board—all but cutting any formal tie to his father’s media empire.
 James, who has distanced himself from the conservative politics of the Murdoch press, including around climate change, blamed “certain editorial content” and “other strategic decisions” for his exit.
 Some observers reckon News Corp’s financial performance was also at issue.

 - BuzzFeed has established a new site, BuzzFeed Shopping, to sell products to consumers directly, without routing them elsewhere.
 Media companies including BuzzFeed have long earned commission by hosting affiliate links, which steer readers to third-party shopping sites—but changing consumer behavior has publishers wondering whether they can cut out the middleman.
 The Journal’s Ann-Marie Alcántara has more.